leaysgur/slides/docs/vuefes_jp-2025/index.md

 - For JSDoc, everything depends on use case
   - Who owns the comments
-  - What format is expected
+  - What syntax is expected
-- = Everyone has their own implementation
+- Everyone has their own implementation
   - Original [JSDoc](https://jsdoc.app), [TypeDoc](https://typedoc.org), [JSDoc TS](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html), [eslint-plugin-jsdoc](https://github.com/gajus/eslint-plugin-jsdoc), etc...

 Comments are a constant headache in JS tooling. 👹